Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Added function to get listings by certain criteria.
+* Added ES translation.

 = 1.0.4 =
-* More hooks in the submit process
+* More hooks in the submit process.
-* Hide apply button if url/email is unset
+* Hide apply button if url/email is unset.

 = 1.0.3 =
 * Some extra hooks in job-filters.php